uni-medical/SAM-Med3D/readme.md

 ## 🔨 Usage
 ### Training / Fine-tuning
+(we recommend fine-tuning with SAM-Med3D pre-trained weights from [link](https://github.com/uni-medical/SAM-Med3D#-checkpoint))

-To train the SAM-Med3D model on your own data (we recommend fine-tuning with SAM-Med3D pre-trained weights from [link](https://github.com/uni-medical/SAM-Med3D#-checkpoint)), follow these steps:
+To train the SAM-Med3D model on your own data, follow these steps:

+#### 0. **(Recommend) Prepare the Pre-trained Weights**

+Download the checkpoint from [ckpt section](https://github.com/uni-medical/SAM-Med3D#-checkpoint) and move the pth file into `SAM_Med3D/ckpt/sam_med3d.pth`.

-1. **Prepare Your Training Data**:
+#### 1. Prepare Your Training Data (from nnU-Net-style dataset):

 Ensure that your training data is organized according to the structure shown in the `data/validation` directories.
-Here is an example of how your file structure should look:
+The target file structures should be like the following:
 ```
 data/train
       ├── adrenal